 - Creative Industries in Urban Environment

-Next to the main collaborators JENGA CCI facilitates the following projects in collaboration with varies partners in order to build capacity, enhance knowledge in business skills and copyright as well as explore new technologies, amongst others.
+Next to the main collaborators, JENGA CCI facilitates the following projects in collaboration with various partners in order to build capacity, enhance knowledge in business skills and copyright as well as explore new technologies, amongst others.

 Through basic and in-depth trainings, workshops, break away discussion forums, industry visits and open forum discussions, trainings in the areas of marketing, audience development, branding and product development, communication, financial management and networking will be carried out.